Lieb-Robinson bounds with exponential-in-volume tails: Hamiltonians with exponential tails

 This completes the induction.
 We used the ``hockey stick" relation $\sum_{m=k}^n \binom{m}{k} = \binom{n+1}{k+1}$ for the binomial coefficients.
 Unraveling the definition of $Q$,

 This is the desired result. \end{proof} We remark on some of the properties of the above formula.
-Firstly, we see that the unlike the strictly local case, this bound is $\mathrm{\Theta}(t)$ for small $t$.
+Firstly, we see that, unlike the strictly local case, this bound is $\mathrm{\Theta}(t)$ for small $t$.
 This reflects the fact that there are now terms at first order that couple the $m$ regions to $R$.
 The term in the sum proportional to $t$ has a prefactor of $\mathrm{e}^{-(m-1)(\gamma-\kappa)}$.
 The $m-1$ instead of $m$ comes from the fact that we needed to relax the suppression in $\chi$ slightly to obtain this simple formula, but this reflects the fact that any term which directly couples all $m$ regions is exponentially suppressed in $m$.
 For example, expanding $Q(3) = t'^3 + 2t'^2 a + a^2t'$, we can identify the first term as decoupled, the second as originating from a coupling of two regions with the binomial coefficient counting the number of such couplings, and the last term representing a coupling between all three.
-Next, when $\mu\chi \gg \kappa, \log(2\mathrm{e}3^d)$, the prefactor approaches $(\mu v t)^m$.
+Next, when $\mu\chi \gg \kappa, \log(2e3^d)$, the prefactor approaches $(\mu v t)^m$.
 This can be seen as the decoupled limit, and reflects the fact that one has to go to $m^{\text{th}}$ order to connect each $S_i$ to $R$, because irreducible skeletons $\Lambda$ with $|\Lambda| < m$ are exponentially suppressed.
-This also happens when we take $\kappa \to 0$, and since $\mu \sim \kappa$ the requirement that $\mu \chi > \kappa$ is well-behaved in this limit for fixed $\chi$.
-Lastly, we note that this bound is uniform in number of sites in the system $|V|$, which permits us to pass to the thermodynamic limit. \begin{cor} The conclusion of Cor.~\ref{cor:volumescaling} holds for quasilocal interactions. \end{cor} \begin{proof} First, consider the interaction graph embedded in $\mathbb R^d$.
-Let $\chi \equiv \max(\kappa, \log(2e^23^d))/\mu$.
-There exists a constant $B$ such that for $\xi > 1$, we can tile $\mathbb R^d$ with Euclidean boxes where each box contains a ball of radius $\xi + \chi$ and is contained within a ball of radius $B \xi$.
-Let $C_1$ be a constant such that $|\partial B_{\xi}| < (C_1 \xi)^{d-1}$ for all $\xi > 1$, and let $\xi \equiv \alpha v t$ for some $\alpha > 1$.
-As in Cor.~\ref{cor:volumescaling}, there is a constant $C_2$ such that for each $\alpha > 1$ we can find $K \gg 1$ such that for all $R > K \LRvel t$ we can find $m > C_2\frac{R^d}{\xi^d}$ of these boxes lying entirely within $B_R$.
-Then from Thm.~\ref{thm:exponential_H}, we have
+This also happens when we take $\kappa \to 0$, and, since $\mu \sim \kappa$, the requirement that $\mu \chi > \kappa$ is well behaved in this limit for fixed $\chi$.
+Lastly, we note that this bound is uniform in the number of sites in the system $|V|$, which permits us to pass to the thermodynamic limit.

+Although the above bound is stronger, we can also obtain a simplified result that more closely resembles standard Lieb-Robinson bounds. \begin{cor}[Thm.~\ref{thm:exponential_H} simplified] Under the same assumptions as Thm.~\ref{thm:exponential_H}, the following bound